Pirates vs. Athletics Player Props Betting Odds

 MLB Props Today: Pittsburgh Pirates

-- Johan Oviedo (3-4) will take the mound for the Pirates, his 12th start of the season.
+- The Pirates' Mitch Keller (7-1) will make his 13th start of the season.

-- He has earned a quality start four times in 11 starts this season.
+- He has earned a quality start eight times in 12 starts this season.

-- In 11 starts, Oviedo has pitched through or past the fifth inning eight times.
-He has a season average of 5.3 frames per outing.
+- Keller will look to finish five or more innings for the 12th start in a row.

 |Opponent